humblecoder00/Personal-React-Redux-SPA-project--YouTubeViewer/README.md

 ## About:

-YouTubeViewer is a responsive SPA, a simplified clone of YouTube's video view section.
+YouTubeViewer is a responsive SPA, a simplified clone of YouTube's video view & search section.
 It uses YouTube Data API v3 to perform the queries.

 ## Functionality: